muumif/Edgy-Loba/README.md

 | Misc Commands | Description
 |  ---          |     ---
 | /crafting     | Shows the current items that can be crafted at the Replicator.
-| /map          | Shows the current and next maps for Battle Royale and Arenas.
+| /map          | Shows the current and next maps for Battle Royale and LTM-s.
 Also the time remaining until the next map.
 | /news         | Shows the latest news from EA news feed about Apex Legends.
-| /predator     | Shows how much RP/AP is needed to reach Predator on all platforms.
+| /predator     | Shows how much RP is needed to reach Predator on all platforms.
 Also how many predators are on every platform.
 | /status       | Shows the gameplay servers status.
 Also the response time.
 | /distribution | Shows the rank distribution.
 | /next         | Shows when a new split or season starts.